ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_adapter_scsi_module.rst

 Synopsis
 --------
-- Manage the SCSI adapter of a VM
+- Updates the configuration of a virtual SCSI adapter.